Table of Contents

 - This resource includes information on choosing an appropriate NIH funding mechanism, peer review guidelines and information, and advice on preparing grant applications.

-- National Center for Complementary and Alternative Medicine (NCCAM) Tips for New NIH Research Grants Applicants
+National Center for Complementary and Integrative Health NNCCIH) Tips for New NIH Research Grants Applicants

 - NCATS develops new technology that can be transferred through collaborations and licenses to others for further research, development, and commercialization.
 NCATS strives to develop innovations to reduce, remove or bypass costly and time-consuming barriers in the research process in an effort to speed the delivery of new drugs, diagnostics, and medical devices to patients.

-- The Office of Rare Diseases Research (ORDR)
+The Office of Rare Diseases Research (ORDR), NCATS

 - ORDR is organizationally part of NCATS.
 The goals of ORDR are to identify, stimulate, coordinate, and support research to respond to the needs of patients who have rare diseases.

-- RDCRN comprises regional centers working to promote clinical research on diagnosis, prevention, control, and treatment methods for rare diseases.
-The research projects are designed to improve availability of rare disease information, treatment, clinical studies, and general awareness for both patients and the medical community.
-RDCRN also aims to provide up-to-date information for patients and to assist in connecting patients with advocacy groups, expert doctors, and clinical research opportunities.
+- RDCRN, an initiative of the Office of Rare Diseases Research (ORDR), National Center for Advancing Translational Sciences (NCATS), is made up of 22 distinctive consortia and a Data Management and Coordinating Center that are working in concert to improve availability of rare disease information, treatment, clinical studies, and general awareness for both patients and the medical community.
+RDCRN also aims to provide up-to-date information for patients and to assist in connecting patients with advocacy groups, doctors who have expertise in rare disease diagnosis and treatment, and clinical research opportunities.

 Global Rare Diseases Patient Registry and Data Repository (GRDR)